 renamed Livingstone Primary School – a short term remedial School.
 “Livingstone” is a very appropriate name and just as David Livingstone set out in faith in the “dark continent” so many of our children feel the same way when they first arrive at Livingstone.
 Like David Livingstone, they also soldier on bravely, achieving great success at the end.

-Mandy Williams was appointed principal in 2016 and is the current principal at Livingstone Primary School
+Mandy Williams was appointed principal in 2016 and retired in May 2020

 Our prayer is that it will continue and remain the beautiful, loved building that it is today,